sander76/clipstick/docs/usage.md

 # Usage

+## General

+Crafting your cli is identical to composing a pydantic class.
+Toghether with some assumptions this is enough to create a fully working cli tool.

 ## Positional arguments

 All fields in your pydantic model *without* a default value are converted to cli positional arguments.